Skip to content

 If the converter is genuinely failed (confirmed by comparing upstream and downstream O2 sensor waveforms, which a good tech can do with a scan tool), replacement is the only option.
 In the EU, replacement catalytic converters must be type-approved and meet the applicable Euro emission standard for your vehicle.
 Using a non-compliant converter can cause failure at periodic inspection (TUV/HU, ITV, przegląd techniczny, TA) and may be illegal.

 P0171 and P0174 are lean codes.
 The engine is getting too much air relative to fuel.
 P0172 and P0175 are rich codes, too much fuel relative to air.
 These codes describe a condition, not a specific component, so the diagnosis requires a bit more detective work.
-Lean codes are most commonly caused by vacuum leaks (cracked hoses, loose intake manifold gaskets), a dirty MAF (mass airflow) sensor, or a weak fuel pump.
+Lean codes are most commonly caused by vacuum leaks (cracked hoses, loose intake manifold gaskets) or a dirty MAF (mass airflow) sensor.
+A weak fuel pump is a less frequent culprit.
 A vacuum leak lets unmetered air into the engine, throwing off the fuel mixture calculations.
 Cleaning the MAF sensor (€8 to €12 for a can of MAF sensor cleaner) resolves a surprising number of P0171 codes.
 It's always worth trying before replacing parts.
-Rich codes are less common and usually point to a stuck-open fuel injector (flooding the cylinder with fuel), a failing fuel pressure regulator, or a saturated charcoal canister in the EVAP system.
-Rich conditions are harder on the catalytic converter than lean conditions, so they're worth addressing promptly.Thermostat (P0128)
+If you can watch live fuel trims on a scan tool, elevated long-term trims point toward an air leak, and you can confirm a fix on the spot: clean the MAF or seal the leak, then watch the trims fall back toward zero.
+Rich codes are less common and usually point to one of these:

 P0128 means the engine coolant isn't reaching the expected operating temperature within a certain time after starting.
 In almost every case, this means the thermostat is stuck open.
 Coolant circulates through the radiator constantly instead of being restricted until the engine warms up, so the engine runs cooler than designed.

-A thermostat stuck open doesn't cause overheating (that's a thermostat stuck closed), but it does reduce fuel efficiency, increase emissions, and may cause the cabin heater to blow lukewarm air in winter.
+A thermostat stuck open doesn't cause overheating (that's a thermostat stuck closed), but it does reduce fuel efficiency and increase emissions.
+In winter, the cabin heater may blow lukewarm air instead of hot.
 A basic thermostat costs €15 to €30, and the replacement is a straightforward job for a shop (€80 to €200 total) or a moderate DIY project.
 Many modern European vehicles use integrated thermostat/housing units that cost more, typically €50 to €150 for the part alone.

 Diesel vehicles may also trigger a check engine light for DPF (diesel particulate filter) issues.
 DPF-related codes are common on European diesel vehicles, particularly those used primarily for short urban trips.
 The DPF needs sustained higher exhaust temperatures to regenerate (burn off accumulated soot), and frequent short trips don't allow that process to complete.
 If you drive a diesel primarily in the city, an occasional longer motorway drive at sustained speed helps keep the DPF healthy.